 Alcohol is the most-used and most-abused drug on the planet.
 It is approved for legal use almost everywhere and is considered acceptable in most cultures.
 However, alcohol has addictive properties and can lead to a variety of serious medical conditions.
 ALL alcoholic beverages, whether the drink is beer, liquor, or wine, can lead to potentially deadly intoxication.
 Also, the toxic effects it has on the body and brain can be amplified by underlying medical conditions, genetic predispositions, and one’s overall state of health.
 These factors can drastically influence how an individual can handle frequent alcohol intoxication.
 The resulting conclusion is that anyone of any age or any background can become addicted.

 So it is with this conclusion in mind that this article presents a number of cautionary facts about alcohol and dementia, one of the most serious results of alcohol abuse.
-Dementia is not just something that could happen to your elderly grandparents.
+Dementia is not just something that could happen to elderly grandparents.
 Alcohol-related dementia can potentially happen to anyone, of any age.